 Breadth and inclusiveness are central to our agenda as a publication.
 We invest in research on all topics of philosophy, from all philosophers, and have actively expanded our field of operation to involve universities in the US, Canada, Australia, France, Norway, Thailand, Vietnam – and a number of others.
 In doing so we hope to build a picture of the philosophical community on a global scale and not simply from the perspective of British schools.

-We are for the most part a student-run journal based in Oxford and London; and though we do not formally associate with any specific university, we have close ties with the University of Oxford, Oxford Brookes University and the London School of Economics.
+We are for the most part a student-run journal based in Oxford and London; and though we do not formally associate with any specific university, we have close ties with the University of Oxford and Oxford Brookes University.
 Though we may as a result promote lectures and events taking place at these institutions, we in no way favour submissions from their staff or alumni.
 Anyone of a philosophical disposition is encouraged to contribute.

 Much has changed since the concept of The Oxford Philosopher was broached over a bottle of wine at St Aldgate’s Tavern, Oxford, but as a team we are pleased with the direction it has taken and look forward to sharing its ideas with you in the future.

 Mr George P. Simmonds, Editor